|Oracle® Database Installation Guide

 LOCAL_LISTENER parameter, add the following entry to the initialization parameter file, where

-sid is resolved to a listener address through either a
+sid is resolved to a listener address through the

 The following entry should be in the

-If DBCA detects more than one listener on the node, it displays a list of the listeners.
+If Database Configuration Assistant detects more than one listener on the node, it displays a list of the listeners.
 You can select one or all of these listeners with which to register the database.

 Services coordinate their sessions using listener file entries by running a process on the server that receives connection requests on behalf of a client application.
 Listeners are configured to respond to connection requests sent to protocol addresses for a database service or nondatabase service.